 Start applying Allerpet solution for cats or dogs about 2 weeks before your guests come to visit.
 Just wipe the animal down with this mild denaturing agent.
 It will stop the animal from adding to the allergen level that already exists in your home.
 Do this at least once a week.

 About a week before the big visit day, start spraying all the fiber surfaces with a denaturing agent like ADMS Anti-allergen Spray.
 While primarily marketed for dust mite allergy, this product works great on allergens from cats, dogs, molds, pollen, cockroaches, and all the other common household allergens.

-The day before the guests arrive, vacuum all the fiber surfaces thoroughly and then spray them down one more time with ADMS.
+The day before the guests arrive, dust the room and vacuum all the fiber surfaces thoroughly and then spray them down one more time with ADMS.

 Special Note: You don’t want to vacuum just before your guests arrive.
 Most vacuum cleaners will just send the settled allergens up into the air, where they will be more easily inhaled by your guest.